tonyjurg/N1904addons/docs/features/lemma_entr_mbit.md

 A number *stored as integer* representing the entropy in mili-bits.

-In the N1904-TF dataset, the actual value ranges from 0 to 2.550341 (note: the dot denotes a decimal point, not a thousands separator).
+In the N1904-TF dataset, the actual value ranges from 0 to 2550.

 ## Feature detailed description